jqlang/jq/docs/content/manual/manual.md

     ]

 ::: Note
-Backslash continuing the comment on the next line can be useful when writing the "shebang" for a jq script:
+A backslash continuing the comment on the next line can be useful when writing the "shebang" for a jq script:

     #!/bin/sh --